-It seems to be getting harder and harder to find a national pizza chain that cares about its quality of meat.
+It seems to be getting harder and harder to find a national pizza chain that cares about the quality of meat.
 Little Caesars also scores an 'F' on the Chain Reaction report.
 It has no published policy.

-It has been reported that Panda Express has policies in place for its chicken, but they have no policy on record regarding antibiotics in beef.
+It has been reported that Panda Express has policies in place for its chicken, but it has no policy on record regarding antibiotics in beef.
 Another 'F'!
 The chain went to Twitter last October to defend one menu item.
 According to the full report, Panda Express uses chicken raised without antibiotics for "select items."

-Although Taco Bell pledged in 2019 to reduce the use of antibiotics in its beef supply by 25% by 2025, they still haven't reported any implementation progress on that pledge.
-Nonetheless, that pledge still raises them slightly above their failing peers, but their score is still a harrowing 'D.'
+Although Taco Bell pledged in 2019 to reduce the use of antibiotics in its beef supply by 25% by 2025, it still hasn't reported any implementation progress on that pledge.
+Nonetheless, that pledge still raises it slightly above its failing peers, but its score is still a harrowing 'D.'

 More content from Restaurants